American Family Association: Stance on homosexuality

-The AFA has been criticized by a number of organizations for their stance against gay rights.
+The AFA has been criticized by a number of organizations for its stance against LGBTQ rights.

 The Southern Poverty Law Center, through its Teaching Tolerance program, has encouraged schools across the U.S. to hold a "Mix It Up at Lunch" day in order to encourage students to break up cliques and prevent bullying.
-In late 2012, the AFA called the project – begun 11 years earlier and held in more than 2,500 schools – "a nationwide push to promote the homosexual lifestyle in public schools", urging parents to keep their children home from school on October 30, 2012, and to call the schools to protest the event.
+In late 2012, the AFA called the project, begun 11 years earlier and held in more than 2,500 schools, "a nationwide push to promote the homosexual lifestyle in public schools", urging parents to keep their children home from school on October 30, 2012, and to call the schools to protest the event.
 "I was surprised that they completely lied about what Mix It Up Day is", Maureen Costello, the director of the center's Teaching Tolerance project, which organizes the program, told The New York Times.
 "It was a cynical, fear-mongering tactic."
 In October, Bryan Fischer was taken off air during a CNN interview with Carol Costello for repeating his belief that "Hitler recruited homosexuals around him to make up his Stormtroopers."

-In 2012, as jury selection was to begin in a trial on charges of kidnapping of a lesbian couple's daughter, Fischer wrote on Twitter in support of kidnapping of children from same-sex households and smuggling them to what he calls "normal" homes.
-Fischer also reiterated his views on his radio show, and on video.
-In January 2013, he compared consensual sex between people of the same gender to pedophilia, incest and bestiality.
+In 2012, as jury selection was to begin in a trial on charges of kidnapping of a lesbian couple's daughter, Fischer wrote on Twitter in support of the kidnapping of children from same-sex households and smuggling them to what he calls "normal" homes.
+Fischer also reiterated his views on his radio show and on video.
+In January 2013, he compared consensual sex between people of the same gender to pedophilia, incest, and bestiality.
 In January 2013, Fischer compared the Boy Scouts of America's change in views on gay scouts and scoutmasters to Jerry Sandusky, saying allowing gay scoutmasters was inviting pedophiles into the tents of children.
-In March 2013, Fischer compared homosexuality to bank robbery when Senator Portman announced his views on same-sex marriage had changed due to having a gay son.
+In March 2013, Fischer compared homosexuality to bank robbery when Rob Portman announced his views on same-sex marriage had changed due to having a gay son.
 Fischer also stated that homosexuality should be banned like trans fats for being "a hazard to human health" and likened homosexuals to thieves, murderers and child molesters.

 On January 28, 2015, Tim Wildmon, president of the American Family Association, demoted Fischer from being a spokesperson.
-Fischer went on to state that he will still be hosting the AFA's American Family Talk radio.
-In order to avoid being categorised as a hate group by Israel, the AFA issued a press release denouncing some of Fischer's views, rejecting his claim that Hillary Clinton is a lesbian, and stating: "AFA rejects the statement by Bryan Fischer that, 'Homosexuality gave us Adolf Hitler, and homosexuals in the military gave us the Brown Shirts, the Nazi war machine and six million dead Jews.'
+Fischer went on to state that he would still be hosting the AFA's American Family Talk radio.
+In order to avoid being categorised as a hate group by Israel, the AFA issued a press release denouncing some of Fischer's views, rejecting his claim that Hillary Clinton is a lesbian: "AFA rejects the statement by Bryan Fischer that, 'Homosexuality gave us Adolf Hitler, and homosexuals in the military gave us the Brown Shirts, the Nazi war machine and six million dead Jews.'
 AFA rejects the policy advocated by Bryan Fischer that homosexual conduct should be illegal.
 AFA rejects the notion advocated by Bryan Fischer that, 'We need an underground railroad to protect innocent children from same-sex households.'"